How to create a sense of belonging for families in childcare spaces

-What we may not be as confident with or knowledgeable about, is ways to make sure that the families of children also develop a sense of belonging in our environment.
-We know this is important, and we no doubt have strategies for working to build relationships with families, however for some educators, this is not something that comes naturally to them.
-They have studied child development.
-They are skilled at working with children.
-They are confident working with children.
-Strategies for working with adults was not something that was covered in-depth at University.
+However, we may not be as confident or knowledgeable about ways to ensure the family members of children also feel a sense of belonging in our environment.
+We know this is important, and we undoubtedly have strategies to develop positive relationships with them.
+However, for some teachers, this is not something that comes naturally.
+They have studied child development and are skilled and confident working with children.
+However, developing strategies for working with adults was not something that was covered in-depth at University.

-- Have a safe space where families can put their belongings so that they are free to stay and spend time with their child.
-Spending time in your environment will help them feel more comfortable, and will open up opportunities for conversation with you.
+- Create a safe place where families can put their belongings and be free to stay and spend time with their child.
+Families spending more time in your environment will have a positive impact.
+It will help them feel more comfortable, opening up more opportunities for them to communicate with you.

-- Having facilities for tea and coffee for parents.
-Have you considered having a dining room table where families can sit, catch up with each other, and have a cup of tea or coffee before they leave for the day?
-It is a great way to foster not only individuals sense of belonging, but also support parents getting to know each other.
+- Have facilities for tea and coffee for parents.
+Have you considered setting up a dining room table where families can sit, talk regularly, and have a cup of tea or coffee before they leave for the day?
+It is a great way to foster social inclusion for individuals, but it also supports parents getting to know other families.

-- Having a family photo wall is a tried and tested way to support families to develop a sense of belonging in your space.
-It shows that they matter, it helps their child feel their family belongs.
+- Creating a family photo wall is a tried-and-tested way to support families in developing a sense of belonging in your childcare and learning space.
+It shows that they matter, and helps children experience the positive effect of feeling their family belongs.

 - Provide a space where mothers can breastfeed their children comfortably.

-- Invite parents to share their skills, knowledge and passions.
+- Invite parents to share ideas, skills, knowledge, and passions.
 You probably have a wealth of assets amongst your families.
 Often all it takes is a simple invitation to share, for parents to realise that your learning service is a space where everybody works collaboratively.

-- Create a parent library of books and resources on a range of different topics that are relevant to parenting.
+- Build a parent library of books and resources on a range of topics relevant to parenting.

-- Host a shared dinner/get together with the families in your learning service.
-Having a relaxed, unhurried atmosphere allows educators to take more time to chat with parents. it is also a fantastic opportunity for families to get to know each other!
+- Create positive experiences and host a shared dinner or get-together with the families in your learning service.
+Having a relaxed, unhurried atmosphere allows educators to take more time to chat with parents.
+Both families and staff can share valuable information about the children and participate in any decision-making to ensure their children’s needs are met effectively.
+It is also a fantastic opportunity for the group to get to know each other and form positive relationships!

-- Reply to parents stories on Storypark.
-Storypark is a fantastic way to connect with families that don’t spend a lot of time in your learning service.
-The conversations that happen in the comments section can be so valuable and informative!
+- Reply to parents’ stories on Storypark.
+Storypark is a fantastic way to connect with families that don’t spend a lot of time in your early childhood learning service.
+The conversations that develop in the comments section can be so valuable and informative!

-There are no doubt many other creative and inspiring ideas for supporting families to feel a true sense of belonging in your learning service.
-Feel free to add them in the comments section below!
+There are no doubt many other creative and inspiring examples for creating a sense of belonging in your centre and developing positive relationships with families at your learning service.
+So, how does your service support the child and family sense of belonging?
+Feel free to add your ideas in the comment section below!